-Bella Hadid Gets a Dress Gets Sprayed on Her Nude Body for a Total Fashion Magic Trick - E!
+Bella Hadid Gets a Dress Sprayed on Her Nude Body for a Total Fashion Magic Trick - E!
 Online

 Bella's performance on the runway is already going viral on TikTok.
 Some users have also pointed out the similarities between it and the iconic Alexander McQueen Spring 1999 fashion show where the model Shalom Harlow spun around as two robots spray painted yellow and black onto her white dress.

-After the show, Bella shared several close up images of the creation on her Instagram, which drew a ton of praise from fans and fellow fashionistas.
+After the show, Bella shared several close up images of the creation on Instagram, which drew a ton of praise from fans and fellow fashionistas.
 Lori Harvey commented, "AN ICON.
-THE MOMENT," while Iris Law called the spray dress, "best thing ever."
+THE MOMENT," while Iris Law called the spray dress, "the best thing ever."

 Lizzo even weighed in on the trick, writing, "Lemme borrow that when u done."